golingon/lingon/docs/go.md

 ## Why Go

+* Because most outages are caused by a configuration error and a configuration language is the most important tool in the hands of a platform engineer.

 * _Configuration as code_ as in programming language code, not JSON, YAML or HCL.

 * _Go is a strongly typed language_.
 IDEs provide a great developer experience with autocompletion and type safety.